 The conditions in the general economy have brought some of this exotic machinery within reach of many enthusiasts as well as investors not satisfied with a 4% to 6% return on money market funds.

 If the cars are chosen carefully according to make, year, model operations, and condition and are carefully maintained, they should increase significantly in resale value over the next several years.
 Many car prognosticators are saying that most of the exotic cars have reached a minimum and have nowhere to go but up.
-With this being the case, your next car purchase could return not only the exhilaration of awesome performance, but could be a part of your investment portfolio.
-Just the thought of selling a car for more than was paid while driving it for several years appeals to many, especially to those who just traded or sold their 3 or 4 year old car for less than half of the purchase price.
+This being the case, your next car purchase could return not only the exhilaration of awesome performance, but could be a part of your investment portfolio.
+Just the thought of selling a car for more than was paid while driving it for several years appeals to many, especially to those who just traded or sold their 3-or 4-year old car for less than half of the purchase price.

 The Ferrari 308 GTSI, manufactured in the early to mid 1980's can be purchased for less than $30,000.
 The Porsche 930 Turbos manufactured in 1979 and continuing into the 1980's are available in the $30,000 to $40,000 range.
 A 1985 Lotus Espirit can be found in the $15,000 range with the newer style Lotus (1988 and up) available in the mid-$30,000 range.
 Mid-eighties 928 Porsches are available for under $10,000 and the Porsche 911's from the early 80's are priced in the mid teens.
 The early 80's Mercedes SL's can be found for less than $10,000 with careful shopping.
 12-cylinder Jaguar XJS convertibles are available from $12,000 and up with the 12-cylinder XJS coupes well under $10,000.